With the TwLetteratura method you can read and comment on cultural contents collectively through Betwyll and Twitter.

-- Teach the rules of synthetic writing;
+- teach the rules of synthetic writing;

-- Instruct an informed practice of new technologies and online social networks.
+- foster an informed use of new technologies and online social networks.

-We invite you to utilize TwLetteratura method to realize your cultural projects on the following conditions: you must quote this sentence to make explicit the ownership of the method; you cannot employ the method for commercial purpose, you will not modify its main characteristics: “TwLetteratura method, invented by Paolo Costa, Edoardo Montenegro e Pierluigi Vaccaneo, is published under license Creative Commons (Attribution – Not Commercial – Share in the same way) on twletteratura.org website”.
+We invite you to use the TwLetteratura method to realize your cultural projects at the following conditions: you must quote the sentence below to make the ownership of the method explicit; you cannot use the method for commercial purposes, you cannot modify its distinctive features: “The TwLetteratura method, invented by Paolo Costa, Edoardo Montenegro and Pierluigi Vaccaneo, is published under the Creative Commons (Attribution – Not Commercial – Share in the same way) license on the website twletteratura.org“.